afigard/gymdrp/README.md

 # gymDRP

-gymdrp is a website currently undergoing redevelopment.
+gymDRP is a website currently undergoing redevelopment.
 Initially, it was built using HTML, CSS, and JavaScript (without any frameworks).
+It is currently being rebuilt using [Astro](https://astro.build/).

 The goal is to create a web platform that centralizes information about the most popular fitness apparel and supplement brands.